nathanieldchu/ubuild_CCF/team.md

   block: feature-1
   media_alignment: Right
   headline: Nathaniel D. Chu
-  content: I fell in love with the natural world during a childhood spent collecting
+  content: 'As a kid, I fell in love with the natural world searching for salamanders
+    in roadside ditches and learned to cook with the help of Kraft mac and cheese.
-    bugs and searching for salamanders.
-This love led me to study how the ecology of microbes generate or prevent disease in the context of coral reefs—as a Fulbright Fellow with the Smithsonian Institute—and in the context of the bacteria that live in the human gut—as a PhD at MIT.
-I also taught team-building, communication, and facilitation as an expedition leader with YMCA Camp Orkila.
-I am combining these passions with my joy of eating to find ways to create foods with big flavors and tiny footprints.
+    As a student, I studied genetics at Brown University, coral reef diseases as a Fulbright Fellow with the Smithsonian Institution in Panama, and the gut microbiome—the bacteria that live on and in the human body—during a PhD at MIT.
+As an sea-kayaking expedition leader, I taught communication and leadership to teens with YMCA Camp Orkila.<br><br>Now, I am combining these passions to find ways to make the most delicious choice also the most sustainable choice.
+I get stoked on efficiency, being outside, climbing and mountaineering, and pretending I''m a bear while sitting in blueberry bushes.<br><br>Fun sustainability fact: I was once called a "cheeky wanker" for picking up a British tourist''s discarded banana peels.
+I felt like I had be knighted.'
   media:
     image: "/uploads/2019/06/10/ndc_headshot_circle_200px.png"
     alt_text: ''